Fast-growing series are transcendental: Introduction

 \begin{example} The power series $\sum_{n \geq 0} n! z^n \in \bbC[[z]]$ is irrational over the ring of series exhibiting exponential growth.
 It is a fortiori irrational over the ring of Abel-summable series, the ring generated by the convergent series, and the ring of absolutely convergent series, since these are all subrings of the ring of series exhibiting exponential growth. \end{example}

+\begin{remark} The proof of the Newton-Puiseux Theorem applies without modification if we replace $\bbC$ with any characteristic 0 algebraically closed field equipped with an absolute value $\abs{\cdot}$.
+It may also be adapted to prove that fast-growing series are transcendental over other subrings of $\bbC[[z]]$ whose series exhibit modest growth. \end{remark}

-The object of this note is to show that if $K$ is a characteristic 0 field equipped with an absolute value $\abs{\cdot}$ and every series in $R$ has coefficients exhibiting at most modest growth, then any series $X \in K[[z]]$ with sufficiently fast-growing coefficients is transcendental over $R$.
+The object of this note is to establish by purely elementary means that if every series in $R$ has coefficients exhibiting at most modest growth, then any series $X \in \bbC[[z]]$ with sufficiently fast-growing coefficients is transcendental over $R$.
+We attain this result by means of an elementary algebraic identity (Theorem \ref{Theorem: Decomposition of the coefficients of A(X)}), rather than by invoking the machinery of Puiseux series.
 We state our main theorem (Theorem \ref{Theorem: Transcendence for fast-growing series}) here.